xandkar/arkheia/README.md

 * Add a simple HTTP access API (not sure of serialization yet, but JSON seems fine)
 * Add a simple web client
+* Store documents in a single, random-access binary file
 * Index headers in addition to body
 * Implement Suffix Tree indexing
 * Implement substring matching